openid/sharedsignals/caep-interoperability-profile-1_0.md

 Implementations MAY choose to support one or more of the following use-cases in order to be considered interoperable implementations

 ## Session Revocation / Logout
 In order to support session revocation or logout, implementations MUST support the CAEP event type `session-revoked`.
+The `reason_admin` field of the event MUST be populated with a non-empty value.

 ## Credential Change
 In order to support notifying and responding to credential changes, implementations MUST support the CAEP event type `credential-change`.